 Location: 5085 'T' St at E Locust Ave, Lompoc

-NO. 1037 Santa Barbara County Courthouse - The Santa Barbara County Courthouse was constructed in 1929 and is a complex of four buildings occupying an entire city block in downtown Santa Barbara.
+NO. 1037 Santa Barbara County Courthouse - The Santa Barbara County Courthouse was constructed in 1929 and is a complex of four buildings and gardens occupying an entire city block in downtown Santa Barbara.
 It was designed by master architect William Mooser in the Spanish Colonial/Moorish Revival style.
-It is an extraordinary example of its style, with an elaborate array of detail emulating a Spanish castle or fortress.
+Key elements of the Courthouse are the clock tower with the original clockworks that still mark time, and the Mural Room with original murals by California artist Daniel Sayre Grosbeck.
+Santa Barbara County Courthouse is an extraordinary example of its style, with an elaborate array of detail emulating a Spanish castle or fortress.

 Location: 1100 Anacapa Street, Santa Barbara